rpmuller/ePubs/WP1.md

 results of excessive severity in the laws.
-But it was not Aristotle's Sparta that persisted in men's imagination; it was the mythical Sparta of Plutarch and the philosophic idealization of Sparta in Plato's Republic.
+But it was not Aristotle's Sparta that persisted in men's imagination; it was the mythical Sparta of Plutarch and the philosophic idealization of Sparta in Plato's _Republic_.
 Century after century, young men read these works, and were fired with the ambition to become Lycurguses or philosopher-kings.
 The resulting union of idealism and love of power has led men astray over and over again, and is still doing so in the present day.